christensen5/QMEE-archived-/WeeklyModules/C_Programming/Part_05-Arrays_strings.md

 ### 6- Finding the minimum
 Write a function that finds the minimum value in the set of numbers: 123, 747, 768, 2742, 988, 1121, 109, 999, 727, 1030, 999, 2014, 1402.

+### 7- Arrays as 'matrices'
+Arrays are linear vectors in C, but sometimes you need to use them to represent a matrix of data.
+You can build the basis of a function that reads an array like a matrix.
+To learn how to do this, write a program that prints the following array data to the buffer as a rectangular matrix:

+11, 22, 33, 44, 55, 66, 77, 88, 99, 21, 31, 41, 51, 61, 71, 81, 91, 14, 15, 16

 ### 7- Using arrays and strings together
 Write a program that reverses a string.
 For example "palindrome" gets transformed to "emordinlap".
 Speaking of palindromes, you can also write your program so that it checks your string is one or not.